dotnet/runtime/docs/design/tools/illink/feature-check-attributes.md

 We'll use the following terms to describe specific bits of functionality related to feature switches:
 - Feature switch property: the IL property whose value indicates whether a feature is enabled/supported
   - For example: `RuntimeFeature.IsDynamicCodeSupported`
+- Feature switch name: the string that identifies a feature in `RuntimeHostConfigurationOption` and AppContext
+  - For example: `"System.Runtime.CompilerServices.RuntimeFeature.IsDynamicCodeSupported"`
-- Feature attribute: an attribute associated with a feature, used to annotate code that is related to, or depends on, the feature.
+- Feature attribute: an attribute associated with a feature, used to annotate code that is directly related to the feature.
   - For example: `RequiresDynamicCodeAttribute`
-- Feature guard property: an IL property whose value _depends_ on a feature being enabled, but doesn't necessarily _define_ the availability of that feature.
+- Feature guard property: an IL property whose value _depends_ on a feature being enabled, but isn't necessarily _defined_ by the availability of that feature.
   - For example: `RuntimeFeature.IsDynamicCodeCompiled` depends on `IsDynamicCodeSupported`.
 It should return `false` when `IsDynamicCodeSupported` returns `false`, but it may return `false` even if `IsDynamicCodeSupported` is `true`.

-We'll say that a "feature switch property" is also necessarily a "feature guard property", but not all "feature guard properties" are "feature switch properties".
+We'll say that a "feature switch property" is also necessarily a "feature guard property" for its defining featuer, but not all "feature guard properties" are "feature switch properties".

+A "feature switch property" may also be a "feature guard property" for a feature _other than_ the defining feature.
+For example, we introduced the feature switch property `StartupHookProvider.IsSupported` is defined by the feature switch named `"System.StartupHookProvider.IsSupported"`, but additionally serves as a guard for code in the implementation that has `RequiresUnreferencedCodeAttribute`.
+Startup hook support is disabled whenever we trim out unreferenced code, but may alse be disabled independently by the feature switch.

+Similarly, one could imagine introducing a feature switch for `IsDynamicCodeCompiled`.

 `IsDynamicCodeSupported` is an example of a feature that has an attribute, a feature switch, and a separate feature guard (`IsDynamicCodeCompiled`), but not all features have all of these bits of functionality.